wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 btrfs</a> (B-tree File System) is intended to address the lack of pooling, snapshots, checksums, and integral multi-device spanning in Linux file systems.

+Docker Engine-Community only target Docker for AWS and Docker for Azure.
+Docker Enterprise uses Docker certified infrastructure tooling, using <strong>Terraform and Ansible</strong> to target VMware, Azure, and AWS implementations.

 <a name="Docker4Mac"></a>